Praia da Falésia, Algarve – Complete Guide to Portugal’s Most Beautiful Beach

 Praia da Falesia Beach Albufeira

-Whether you want relaxation, photography, coastal walking, swimming, or a full beach day with the family—Falésia offers something for everyone.
+Whether you want relaxation, photography, coastal walking, swimming, or a full beach day with the family—Falésia beach offers something for everyone.

 Where is Praia da Fálesia located?